hferyoa/CoSC/Quotes (to be added to the right places later).md

 ```
-A gust of air like the foul-smelling breath of some horrible monster greets the party as they climb the steps of a tower in Severndroog Castle.
+A gust of air like the foul-smelling breath of some horrible monster greets the party as they climb the steps of a tower in Severndroog Folly.
 Nearing the top, they begin to hear the beating of a heart in the darkness above.
 ```

 ```